 When Moody’s Investors Service greeted the start of summer by lowering the credit ratings on 15 of the world’s largest banks, citing the increased chance of “outsized losses,” major newspapers dutifully reported the event with headlines such as “Move Adds Pressure to Borrowing Costs,” “Downgrades Add to Market Jitters” and “Mark of Greater Risk.”

 None of these declarations of calamity is proving to be true four days later.
 Every measure of risk in the credit markets shows the banks enjoy greater confidence among investors now than before Moody’s said the downgrades reflected a deteriorating outlook.
-An investor who bought $1 million of Citigroup (C) Inc.’s 4.5 percent benchmark bonds due January 2022 on June 21 has a profit of $21,400.
+An investor who bought $1 million of Citigroup (C:US) Inc.’s 4.5 percent benchmark bonds due January 2022 on June 21 has a profit of $21,400.
 The bank’s shares are up about 10 percent since June 1.

 Moody’s downgrades are “the most obscene act I’ve ever seen by a major institution,” Richard Bove, an analyst at Rochdale Securities, said in an interview with Tom Keene and Ken Prewitt on Bloomberg Television’s “Surveillance” on June 22.
 “What we’ve seen is a consistent increase in the prices of bank debt and a consistent decrease in the yield.
 And now we’ve got Moody’s coming along, downgrading the debt of companies where the investors are finding a real desire to purchase.”